 You might have an indemnification agreement with a sub, but agreements aren't always honored.
 A sub might even skip town, leaving you to foot the bill for repairs or injuries.

 Most states require this insurance so that employee on-the-job injuries are covered.
 You should have every subcontractor assure that they have workers' comp in place.

 If a subcontractor doesn't have general contractor workers' compensation insurance, their workers become the employees of the general contractor.

 You need builder's risk insurance to cover construction and everything that will be part of the structure.
 If a pallet of shingles sitting outside is damaged, builder's risk protects you against this financial loss.

 You're covered for damage to the building that is under construction for the value of the structure at the then-current stage of construction when it's damaged.

 How much is General Contractor Insurance?

 General contractor insurance cost is more expensive than insurance for many other occupations.
-A Trusted Choice agent can obtain general contractor insurance quotes for you from multiple companies so you can find a competitive rate.
+An agent can obtain general contractor insurance quotes for you from multiple companies so you can find a competitive rate.